biz-kyle/biz-kyle.github.io/_posts/2016-05-27-cthun-rogue-afraid-powerful-meta.md

 * Double {% include card name="Tomb Pillager" %} lets you {% include card name="Innervate" %} out C'Thun or cast another 2 mana worth of cards during the same turn you play him.
 * Rogue has a lot of ways to stealth C'Thun the turn he's played because, again, of mana cheating and {% include card name="Conceal" end="." %} Once that happens, only the most powerful board clears like {% include card name="Equality" %} \+ {% include card name="Consecration" %} will remove the stealthed monstrosity.

 I don't think C'Thun Rogue is especially powerful in the current meta.
-Without {% include card name="Antique Healbot" end="," %} it struggles too much to heal in games.
+Without {% include card name="Antique Healbot" end="," %} it struggles too much to stay alive.
 Things get bleak when it doesn't draw {% include card name="Reno Jackson" end="." %}